manojvenaram/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement the simple linear regression model for predicting the marks scored.
-Developed by: MAnoj Choudhary V
+Developed by: Manoj Choudhary V
 RegisterNumber: 212221240025
 import numpy as np
 import pandas as pd